Your Credit Report

 What is a credit report?

-A credit report provides information about where you live and how you pay your bills, as well as whether you have been sued or filed for bankruptcy.
+A credit report provides information about where you live and how you pay your bills, and whether you filed for bankruptcy.
+Generally, judgments are not reported to the Credit Reporting Agencies.
+However, judgments are public records; a lender can still search and find these.

 Why is a credit report important?